What Vitamins Shouldn’t Be Taken Together?

 B Vitamins

 Often recognized as a group, the B vitamins often work together in the body and are often found together in the same food.
-The B vitamins perform unique, important functions, like converting food into energy, maintaining healthy cells and tissues in the body, and helping to form new blood cells.
+The B vitamins perform unique, important functions, like converting food into energy, and is foundational to the whole body health.
 As a supplement, these are vitamins that can be taken together, either as an individual nutrient (such as Vitamin B12) or combined into a B Complex supplement. †

 Vitamin C and Zinc